NOTICE: COVID-19 RESTRICTED VISITATION

 A patient access representative will complete the MSP when you arrive for your surgery, test or procedure.
 The questionnaire contains all of the necessary questions that need to be asked of the beneficiary to determine if there is other insurance that is primary to Medicare.
 Accurately completing the MSP questionnaire ensures expedient payments to providers, as well as compliance with Medicare rules and regulations.

-Patient and visitor parking is located near the main entrance of The Villages® Regional Hospital as well as near the helipad and Advanced Surgery Center entrance.
+Patient and visitor parking is located near the main hospital entrance as well as near the helipad and Advanced Surgery Center entrance.